-This Stormwater Pollution Prevention Plan (SWPPP) has been developed for the Port Authority of Guam (PAG) Equipment Maintenance and Repair facilities at the Commercial Port located at 1026 Cabras Highway, Suite 201 Piti, GU 96925 in order to comply with the 1990 amendments to the Clean Water Act (CWA) that established the National Pollutant Discharge Elimination System (NPDES) permitting system.
+This Stormwater Pollution Prevention Plan (SWPPP) has been developed for the Port Authority of Guam (PAG) facility at the commercial port located at 1026 Cabras Highway Piti, Guam 96915 in order to comply with the 1990 amendments to the Clean Water Act (CWA) that established the National Pollutant Discharge Elimination System (NPDES) permitting system.
 The purpose of the SWPPP is to identify potential sources of pollution which may reasonably be expected to affect the quality of stormwater discharges from the site.
-It also serves as a framework for pollution prevention activities and as a guidance document for implementing Best Management Practices (BMPs) to minimize stormwater pollution.
-Facility maps are presented in Appendix A and BMP Fact Sheets are provided in Appendix B. Additional SWPPP documentation is maintained in Appendix C.
+It also serves as a framework for pollution prevention activities and as a guidance document for implementing best management practices (BMPs) to minimize stormwater pollution.
+Facility maps have been drafted and BMP Fact Sheets are provided in Appendix B. Additional SWPPP documentation is maintained in Appendix C.

-In accordance with 40 Code of Federal Regulations (CFR) 122.26(b)(14)(viii), this SWPPP addresses the areas of the facility that are associated with industrial activities, which are limited to vehicle and equipment maintenance and cleaning operations.
-These operations are performed at the PAG's Equipment Maintenance and Repair (EQMR) building, the nearby equipment wash rack and outdoor fueling/storage areas, and the gantry crane operation and maintenance area.
+In accordance with Title 40 Code of Federal Regulations (CFR) 122.26(b)(14)(viii), this SWPPP addresses the areas of the facility that are associated with industrial activities.
+These operations include an equipment wash rack, outdoor fueling/storage areas, and a Crane Shop in the equipment maintenance and repair (EQMR) area of the facility, gantry crane operation and maintenance area, and the container and cargo storage yard.

-This SWPPP has been prepared following U.S. Environmental Protection Agency (EPA) guidelines, Developing Your Stormwater Pollution Prevention Plan: A Guide for Industrial Operators (EPA 833-B-09-002, February 2009) and in accordance with the EPA Multi-Sector General Permit for Stormwater Discharges Associated with Industrial Activity (MSGP), issued on 4 June 2015.
+This SWPPP has been prepared following U.S. Environmental Protection Agency (EPA) guidelines, Developing Your Stormwater Pollution Prevention Plan: A Guide for Industrial Operators (EPA 833-B-09-002, February 2009) and in accordance with the EPA Multi-Sector General Permit for Stormwater Discharges Associated with Industrial Activity (MSGP), issued on September 29, 2021.